A Language Anchor-Guided Method for Robust Noisy Domain Generalization: Method

 The overall loss function serves a dual purpose.
 The alignment loss minimizes the negative cosine similarity between the projected features and their corresponding NLP anchors, compelling the model to learn representations that are semantically consistent with robust class prototypes.
 This semantic alignment acts as a natural filter for noise—noisy or out-of-distribution samples tend to have representations that poorly align with their class anchors.
 Consequently, when the cross-entropy loss minimizes classification error, it focuses primarily on high-confidence samples that are well-aligned.
 Thus, by jointly minimizing both alignment and classification errors, the loss function not only ensures accurate predictions but also inherently suppresses the adverse influence of noisy data.

 Reformulating the equation above, we obtain

 From this formulation, the weight term \(w_i\) acts as an importance factor that regulates the influence of each sample on the overall loss.
 This regularization mechanism ensures that both the alignment loss and the classification loss emphasize reliable, high-confidence data.
-By down-weighting the contributions of samples that are likely to be noisy or out-of-distribution, the weight term effectively mitigates the impact of such noise on the model's training, leading to more robust feature learning and improved classification accuracy.
+By down-weighting the contribution of samples that are likely noisy or out-of-distribution, the weight term effectively minimizes the adverse impact of noise during training.
+Consequently, this leads to more robust feature learning and improved classification accuracy.

-\subsubsection{Iterative Update}
+\subsection{Iterative Update}

 After the warm-up, the full \method optimization procedure begins.
 We alternate between updating 1) the featurizer and classifier to improve classification performance; 2) the mapping layers $ M_{y_i} $ to enhance alignment with NLP anchors.
 The classifier and featurizer are updated in every step, but the mapping layers are only updated at specific intervals to prevent overfitting and to maintain stability.
 The mapping layer updates occur when: